-Evening: Catch an organ concert in St. Stephen’s cathedral, plus late-evening dinner cruise on the Danube to see the parliament building at night.
+Evening: Catch an organ concert in St. Stephen’s cathedral, then take and evening cruise on the Danube to see the parliament building at night.

 Morning: Start your day near the Parliament Building, picking up a coffee at the nearby Espresso Embassy.
 From there, walk toward the Chain Bridge along the Danube, stopping at the Shoes on the Danube monument, before continuing on to the Chain Bridge.
 Take the funicular up Castle Hill, and spend an hour or two wandering the pretty streets and enjoying the view from Fisherman’s Bastion.
 If you have time, go into Matthias Church, and climb the tower.

-Afternoon: Take bus #16 from the top of Castle Hill to Deák Ferenc tér, and then walk to the Opera House to join the 14:30 Hammer and Sickle Communism tour (pre-book).
+Afternoon: Take bus #16 from the top of Castle Hill to Deák Ferenc tér, and then walk to the Opera House to join the 14:30 Communism tour (pre-book).
 Learn about the life under communism, from the 1956 revolution to the fall of the iron curtain.

 If you don’t want to do a tour, but would like to learn about Hungary during WWII and communism, visit the House of Terror Museum instead.

 Evening: Visit a ruin pub or a terrace bar in the evening, or go taste some Hungarian wine at one of the many wine bars in the city.
 The Jewish Quarter is the liveliest part of the city in the evenings!

 Food & Drink